-- Tables are all placed in a single file, one per page, with appropriate placeholders within the text.
+- Tables are all placed in a single separate file, one per page, with appropriate placeholders within the manuscript text.

-- All the images are placed in separate files, in TIFF or EPS file format, and adhere to the PMC reference table.
-Images included in Microsoft OfficeWord file formats WILL NOT be accepted.
+- All the images are placed in separate files, in TIFF or EPS file format, and adhere to the PMC Image Quality Specifications.

 Authors who publish with this journal agree to the following terms:

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.